memfuse/memfuse/docs/architecture/memory.md

 ## Conclusion

-The three-layer memory hierarchy architecture provides a sophisticated foundation for building human-like memory systems in MemFuse.
-By combining the immediate access of M0 raw data, the structured knowledge of M1 facts, and the relationship intelligence of M2 knowledge graphs, the system enables both efficient retrieval and advanced reasoning capabilities.
+The four-layer memory hierarchy architecture provides a sophisticated foundation for building human-like memory systems in MemFuse.
+By combining the raw data foundation of M0, the experiential richness of M1 episodic memory, the structured knowledge of M2 semantic facts, and the executable intelligence of M3 procedural skills, the system enables comprehensive cognitive capabilities from perception to action.

 The architecture is designed for:
 - **Scalability**: Handle growing data volumes and user bases